Gun Rights Are About More Than Guns

 We're talking about equality, not the feeble equality of words but the vigorous equality of citizens who stand firm in the face of adversity and refuse to be the helpless victims of predators, bigots, and madmen.

-When we pay our dues to the NRA, and write our letters to the representatives, and cast our votes for the candidates who vow to protect the Second Amendment, we're talking about something that's far more than a gun, something that lives deep within us and puts a lump in our throats and brings tears to our eyes.
+When we pay our dues to gun right organizations, and write our letters to representatives, and cast our votes for the candidates who vow to protect the Second Amendment, we're talking about something that's far more than a gun, something that lives deep within us and puts a lump in our throats and brings tears to our eyes.

-When former NRA President Charlton Heston held aloft a muzzle loader from the Revolutionary War and in a loud, firm voice declared to the world that it could only be taken from his "cold, dead hands," every gun rights supporter knew exactly what he was talking about.
+When Charlton Heston held aloft a muzzleloader from the Revolutionary War and in a loud, firm voice declared to the world that it could only be taken from his "cold, dead hands," every gun rights supporter knew exactly what he was talking about.
 And it wasn't about that rifle.

 It was a challenge.
 But it was also a prayer, a voice lifted up in steely resolve calling to Americans like you and me who hold in our hands something more powerful than a gun, something that must be cherished and guarded each day.
 It's something no one has ever invented a word for but which we all know to be true.